hariprasath0622/speak-aura-ai/README.md

 1. Make sure you have a Google Cloud Project.
 2. Create or download a service account key with the required permissions in IAM in GCP.
-3. put the server account key json under the credentials folder and use that path in required env variable
+3. put the server account key json under the credentials folder (please create) and use that path in required env variable

 ## 2. Create a .env file